 - *Open Carry Near Schools Anyone in Utah can openly carry a firearm in public without any permit or training.
 Every year Utah schools are thrown into lockdown when openly carrying individuals happen by and a concerned teacher or school administrator sees them and responds.
 Rep. Briscoe has a bill that would prohibit open carry within a 500 foot perimeter around schools.
 We support this Bill, but think a 1,000 foot perimeter would be even better!

-*NOTE: Look for these good gun Bills in 2019.
+*NOTE: Look for these good gun bills during the legislative session.
 Call and ask your Utah Representative to support them.
 Tell them you’ll be watching how they vote!

 5 BAD GUN POLICIES TO SPEAK OUT AGAINST NOW